 - Super-smooth treadmill and elliptical settings

-- Does great job at burning calories
+- Does a great job at burning calories

 - Need to pay for iFit subscription after 1st included year

 Exercise equipment doesn’t have to cost the earth to be decent, as the Luna Pro proves.

 Designed around a heavy front-mounted flywheel, the Luna Pro is actually a 2 in 1 system, with functionality as a cross trainer, and as an exercise bike.
 Two sets of handlebars provide a lot of flexibility, with moving ones on the outside that help to work arms, and fixed internal bars with built-in heart rate sensors.